Par For Cinderella Excerpt

 No sirree!

-Now, if he could just get his business acumen back on track, he could look forward to his next project and shrug past all this weird angst and uncertainty.
-He could only hope this cruise and his time off just playing golf would fill the gaps in his soul and re-ignite the fire for his future projects.
+Now, if he could get his business acumen back on track, he could look forward to his next project and shrug past all this weird angst and uncertainty.
+He could only hope this cruise and his time off just playing golf and fishing would fill the gaps in his soul and re-ignite the fire for his future projects.

 A slip of land appeared on the horizon, and Aidan spied what looked like a tour boat up ahead as he glided between an offshore island—Cypress Key from the dozens of satellite photos his acquisition team had provided—and a sandbar of roosting pelicans.
 Amazing albino pelicans he promised himself a closer look at later.

-Cruising closer, he could see the marina was small by South Florida standards, and the forty-foot tour boat looked almost full.
-He let the vessel dock before he slid his runabout into the marina, careful not to set up any wake since the tour patrons were already disembarking on the short dock.
+Cruising closer, Aidan could see the marina was small by South Florida standards, and the forty-foot tour boat looked almost full.
+He let the vessel dock before he eased his runabout into the marina, careful not to set up any wake since the tour patrons were already disembarking onto the short dock.
 Slowly he angled the boat in and used the pair of dock cleats directly behind the tour boat.
 He could always move his boat later if someone had paid for the space, but for now, he needed to ask this tour guide for directions.
 His satellite cell had shown only one boat repair shop, and he hoped there were more, or he could get scalped on repairs.

 Turn slightly so I can see you, sweetheart.

-Still he didn’t exit the boat.
+Still he didn’t exit his boat.
 Just watched the blonde guide—clad in basic khaki cargo shorts and a matching khaki shirt with some type of pocket logo—make each tour patron feel as if they had been the only guest on her boat.
 She greeted each one by name and remembered personal tidbits that her excited guests had shared during their cruise.

 Aidan knew he turned women’s heads without trying, and mostly it annoyed him.
-Because the aforementioned women then made a pass at him.
+Because the aforementioned women then made a subsequent pass at him.
 He wanted to be the chooser in any hookup.
 This particular beauty could stare as long as she wanted.
 Instinct assured him he could still be the chooser here.

 His little tour guide hopped from a bench to the gunwale with grace and then tiptoed down the narrow ridge to the stern.
 He couldn’t help but grin at her athleticism and balance.
 Her eyes never left his, though his may have wandered down to her beautiful tanned legs and back up.